-CUL 281 RETAIL SERVICE AND OPERATIONS 1......4-2-8
+CUL 282 RESTAURANT OPERATIONS......4-2-8

-This course presents the principles of retail culinary operations for Culinary Arts students.
-Students in this course will learn the practical application of restaurant production and service.
-This hands on course will involve production for the public for the college's retail entities enforcing practical skills with public evaluation.
+This course presents the principles of restaurant operations for culinary arts students.
+This hands on course will involve production for the public for the college's restaurant entities enforcing practical skills with public evaluation.
+Additionally students will learn and execute dining room service skills and will interact directly with retail guests.
+Students will be executing full menu production.
+Also, the etiquette of an open kitchen live learning lab will allow students to understand the mechanics of full production restaurant operations, from menu development to final turnout.
 Sanitary practices and compliance with laws and ordinances of the Department of Health are enforced.
-Students are required to have a professional chef's uniform to participate in class according to departmental uniform policies.
+Students are required to have a professional chef's uniform and front of the house uniform to participate in class according to departmental uniform policies.